 RECENT, CURRENT, UPCOMING PRODUCTIONS & NEWS

-THE GRANITE STATE - By Charles Morey received its premiere at the Peterborough Players, July 23 - August 3, 2014.)
+THE GRANITE STATE - Received its premiere at the Peterborough Players, July 23 - August 3, 2014.

 The Granite State is a smart and topical new comedy about aging, love, loss, literature, family - and blackmail.
 It is about both the responsibility of being an artist and the price one pays - not to mention the price one pays for being related to an artist.
 George is a famous novelist who has secluded himself in a New Hampshire farmhouse where he broods upon the death of his third wife and his fears of aging.
 When he unexpectedly wins a major literary prize with a serious cash award attached, his world collapses into chaos upon the arrival of his son and future daughter-in-law; his new girlfriend, a beautiful and smart Russian stripper with a passion for literature; and his two ex-wives, one, an actress, the other, once the model for the “iconic sixties feral-child hippie sex goddess” in George’s first major novel, now a Texas Tea Party stalwart.
 The inevitable explosion of recriminations, ego, need, jealousy and greed is fueled by extreme weather, Russian food and plenty of vodka but ultimately resolved by a bundle of forgotten letters and a chainsaw.
 (One interior set, cast of 6, 4 women, 2 men.)
 Listed by The Boston Globe as one of six theatre events among "New England's Thirty-Five Can't Miss Arts Events of the Season."